History of the Pittsburgh Pirates: Benswanger takes over and the end of Dreyfuss family ownership

 Dreyfuss had groomed his son, Samuel, to take over the Pirates upon his death, but Samuel died of pneumonia at age 35 in 1931.
-When Dreyfuss died the following year, the Pirates passed on to his widow, Florence.
+When the elder Dreyfuss died the following year, ownership of the Pirates passed on to his widow, Florence.
 She prevailed upon her son-in-law, William Benswanger, to take over operations as team president.
-Benswanger inherited a team with a strong foundation, and between 1932 and 1938 the Pirates consistently finished in the National League's first division, posting only one losing season during that span.
-But the club never returned to the World Series either, finishing in second place three times.
+Benswanger inherited a team with a strong foundation that included the future hall of famer Waner brothers, Vaughan, and player/manager Traynor.
+Between 1932 and 1938 the Pirates consistently finished in the National League's first division, posting only one losing season during that span.
+But the club never returned to the World Series in that stretch, finishing in second place three times.
 In 1938, the Pirates entered September with a seven-game lead for the NL pennant, but were passed by the Cubs in the final week of the season, thanks to the infamous Homer in the Gloamin.

-In the 1930s, several teams found sustained success - most notably the St. Louis Cardinals - through the development of farm systems, which provided an endless supply of young, cheap ballplayers.
+In the 1930s, several teams found sustained success—most notably the St. Louis Cardinals—through the development of farm systems, which provided an endless supply of young, cheap ballplayers.
 The Pirates were late to developing a farm system and slipped down the standings as a result.
-Benswanger sought to improve the Pirates by signing African-American players in the 1930s and 1940s, going as far as planning a tryout, but the other owners refused to break baseball's color barrier.
+Benswanger made comments to the press that he sought to improve the Pirates by signing African-American players during the 1930s and 1940s, going as far as planning a tryout, but the other owners refused to break baseball's color barrier.

 In August 1946, the long era of ownership by the Barney Dreyfuss family came to an end when Benswanger sold the team to a syndicate led by Indianapolis businessman Frank McKinney; the group also included entertainer Bing Crosby, Pittsburgh attorney Thomas P. Johnson, and Columbus, Ohio-based real estate tycoon John W. Galbreath.
 The new owners seemingly scored a coup when they purchased veteran slugger Hank Greenberg from the Detroit Tigers for the 1947 season.
 The Hall-of-Fame-bound Greenberg, then 36, had led the American League in home runs (44) and runs batted in (127) in 1946, his first full season after almost five years in military service.
 But a contentious relationship with the Detroit front office ended his 12-year career with the Tigers after a .319 batting average, 306 homers and 1,528 hits.